Costa Rica Nature Walks

 The Santa Rosa National Park is the site of Costa Rica’s most important monument, the Hacienda Santa Rosa.
 Known locally as La Casona , this monument marks the fall of filibuster William Walker and his professional mercenaries to a local peasant army in 1856.
 Today, La Casona is a museum dedicated to the memory of this battle.
 This tour will allow you to stop by and explore this historical sight.

 The Carara National Park is situated between Amazonian and Mesoamerican habitats, placing it within a transition zone that harbors a unique blend of flora and fauna.
 During this tour, participants will be able to explore the park’s trails and get a look at the plants and creatures that call it home.

 This multi-activity adventure will have you exploring Costa Rica across land and sea.
 You'll kayak, hike, and have opportunities to swim and play on the beach.
 Along the way you'll see wildlife and enjoy refreshments.
 A full and fun afternoon is ahead of you!

 Tour one of Costa Rica’s most stunning national parks on the Manuel Antonio National Park hike.
 An experienced guide, while taking you through this natural world of wonder that is bursting with biodiversity, will point out several species of monkeys, sloths, coatimundis and much more.

-This tour combines some of the best attractions that Arenal has to offer—hanging bridges, the La Fortuna Waterfall, and the Arenal Volcano National Park.
-It’s a fantastic introduction to the Arenal area.
+This tour offers travelers an excellent opportunity to explore some of the best attractions in the Arenal area.
+It includes a safari float along the Peñas Blancas River, a visit to the La Fortuna Waterfall, and a hike in the Arenal Volcano National Park.